FlorianMihola/foop-snake3/README.md

-A simple snake game in Eiffel.
-Work In Progress!
+A simple snake game in Eiffel in which you try to bite other snakes.
+With Powerups.

+Work in Progress!

 # Build